 - Create IAM users for employees based on your enterprise's organizational structure.
-Each IAM user will have their own security credentials for accessing CTS resources. - Manage permissions on a principle of least permissions (PoLP) basis. - Entrust an account or cloud service to perform efficient O&M on your CTS resources.
+Each IAM user will have their own security credentials for accessing CTS resources. - Manage permissions on a principle of least permissions (PoLP) basis. - Entrust other accounts or cloud services to perform efficient O&M on your CTS resources.

-If your account does not require individual IAM users, skip this chapter.
+If your account does not need IAM users, you can skip this section.

-Learn about the permissions (see section "Permissions Management" in the Service Overview) supported by CTS and choose policies or roles according to your requirements.
+Learn about the permissions (see section "Permissions Management" in the CTS Service Overview) supported by CTS and choose policies or roles according to your requirements.